 - Versata, Inc. v.
 Magnitude Software, Inc. (D. Del.) – Defended Magnitude Software in a patent infringement suit concerning a parser translator system.

 - Ironworks Patents, LLC v.
-Huawei (E.D.
+A Major Multinational Telecommunications Equipment Company (E.D.
 Tex.) – Defended Huawei in an action alleging infringement of five patents directed to various methods for user input and communication.

 - Pro bono – Secured a contested guardianship of a minor on behalf of his grandparents.